We all know that computing power is moving away from centralized data centers to the network’s edge.

 Some Real-world Examples

-A retailer may use edge computing to identify and respond to inventory shortages and pricing changes quickly.
+A retailer may use edge computing technology to quickly identify and respond to inventory shortages and pricing changes.

 For example, if a retailer notices an increase in demand for a product, they can use edge computing to place an order for more of that product from their supplier.